 Slow, unison singing in German, without rhythm or instruments, unites the community together in worship.
 The ancient tunes are sung by memory.
 The words, many written by Anabaptist prisoners, are printed in the Ausbund, the Amish hymnbook.
-A scripture passage, read by the deacon, and two prayers (one silent and the other read from a prayer book) during which the congregation kneels are part of the lengthy service.
+A scripture passage, read by the deacon, and two prayers (one silent and the other read from a prayer book), during which the congregation kneels, are part of the lengthy service.

-An opening sermon, thirty minutes in length, is followed by the main sermon, which lasts an hour or more.
+An opening sermon, about thirty minutes in length, is followed by the main sermon, which lasts an hour or more.
 During a private meeting held at the beginning of the service while the congregation sings the opening hymn, the leaders decide which of them will preach.
 They preach in the Pennsylvania Dutch dialect and do not use notes.

 The worship service ritualizes many of the key values of Amish faith—humility, community, simplicity, and yieldedness to God’s will.

-- See chapter 5, “Sacred Rituals,” in Donald B. Kraybill, Karen M. Johnson-Weiner, and Steven M. Nolt, The Amish.
-(Baltimore: Johns Hopkins University Press, 2013).
+- See chapter 5, “Sacred Rituals,” in Donald B. Kraybill, Karen M. Johnson-Weiner, and Steven M. Nolt, The Amish (Baltimore: Johns Hopkins University Press, 2013).

 - See chapter 5, “Rites of Redemption and Purification,” in Donald B. Kraybill, The Riddle of Amish Culture.
 2nd ed.
 (Baltimore: Johns Hopkins University Press, 2001).

-- See Chapter 7, “An Amish Sunday in LaGrange County, Indiana,” in Stephen M. Scott, The Amish Wedding and Other Special Occasions of the Old Order Communities (Intercourse, PA: Good Books, 1988).
+- See chapter 7, “An Amish Sunday in LaGrange County, Indiana,” in Stephen M. Scott, The Amish Wedding and Other Special Occasions of the Old Order Communities (Intercourse, PA: Good Books, 1988).